The name "Tor" can refer to several different components.

 Tor is open source, and you should always check the source (or at least the diffs since the last release) for suspicious things.

-If we (or the distributors) don't give you source, that's a sure sign something funny might be going on.
+If we (or the distributors that gave you Tor) don't give you access to the source code, that's a sure sign something funny might be going on.

 You should also check the PGP signatures on the releases, to make sure nobody messed with the distribution sites.